SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 Additional Effect (R10), suffers no penalties in any atmosphere

-to call her “a Constant source of irritation.”
+to call her "a Constant source of irritation.”

 including void of space; Flight (R50), ﬂying Move 1000, with